 The materials have been extremely well received – by the client and the wider IsDB community.
 Our work gives AFAB the platform to tell their stories in a powerful way, giving them an enhanced profile and credibility.
 Our materials have been used on the international stage to raise awareness of the initiative and to capture the attention of potential new project partners.

 This was a hugely satisfying project for the Blackwood team: our work is helping to positively impact the lives of thousands of people.
-We were very proud to see our materials in international media coverage of the AFAB coordination meeting in March in Istanbul, and at the annual meeting of the IsDB in Tunis.
+We were very proud to see our materials in international media coverage throughout 2018 and 2019 like the AFAB coordination meeting in Istanbul and at the annual meeting of the IsDB in Tunis.
 The campaign continues to lift pepole out of poverty and support the most vulnerable during these challenging times.